 The MTC may be notified of any investigative results determined to be noncompliant at a time and manner determined by the Commission.

-After the MTC is notified of the investigative results, such results may be used by the Commission to take action on the License of the MTC pursuant to 935 CMR 501.340, 935 CMR 501.350, 935 CMR 501.450, 935 CMR 501.500 or assess fines or other civil penalties pursuant to 935 CMR 501.360.
+After the MTC is notified of the investigative results, such results may be used by the Commission to take action on the License of the MTC pursuant to 935 CMR 501.340: Quarantine Order, 935 CMR 501.350: Cease and Desist Order and Summary Suspension Order, 935 CMR 501.450: Medical Marijuana Treatment Center Registration or License: Grounds for Suspension, Revocation or Denial of Renewal Applications, 935 CMR 501.500: Hearings and Appeals of Actions on Registrations or Licenses or assess fines or other civil penalties pursuant to 935 CMR 501.360: Fines.

 Without notice to the MTC, the Commission may share such investigative results with any other law enforcement or regulatory authorities.